spurll/vote/readme.md

 A web application that allows users to place votes by ranking several options.
 Once votes are placed, the selection algorithm is highly configurable.
 Written in Python 3 (using Flask and SQLAlchemy) and JavaScript (using Sortable).
 Authentication is done via LDAP.
-Can also send reminders and results via Slack messages.
+Can also send reminders and results via email or Slack messages.

 Usage
 =====